THOMASELOVE/431-labs-2024/lab3/README.md

 - You've read the introduction and chapters 1-3, 5 and 7-8 of David Spiegelhalter's *The Art of Statistics*,
 - You've read the introduction and chapters 1-11, 16 and 28 of [R for Data Science](https://r4ds.hadley.nz/).

+## Instructions

+The instructions for Lab 3 are [here](431-lab3.pdf).

+- The article by Jeff Leek that you'll use in this Lab is "[Finally, a Formula For Decoding Health News](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/)" from the old FiveThirtyEight site posted 2014-03-17.

 ## Please note